 Tangible Media chief executive John Baker and Dish editor Lisa Morton have announced their resignation to staff at the media company.

-The internet has become flooded with content as media publishers have prioritised getting clicks.
-But John Baker reckons change might be on the horizon and that we could potentially see a return to a traditional media approach of prioritising the trusted relationship between reader and content producer.
+John Baker looks at whether the over-abundance of content available online might lead to a return to a traditional media approach of prioritising the trusted relationship between reader and content producer.

 New insights from Nielsen on New Zealand’s business decision makers indicates that reading a magazine is one of the movers and shakers’ favourite ways to consume media.